MohamedFolyNabyh/Real-Estate-AI-Sales-Agent/README.md

 search_properties
 ```

-The tool queries the backend.
+The tool retrieves the data from the backend.

 The result is returned to the LLM.